 Conglomerate Rock Formation

 Conglomerate rocks are formed by larger pieces of sediments, such as sand and pebbles.
-The pieces of sediments in conglomerate rocks can be very big ( like boulders) or very small ( like peas).
+The pieces of sediments in conglomerate rocks can be very big ( like boulders) or very small (like peas).
 Most conglomerate rock formation occurs in shallow water.
 Conglomerate rock is formed by pressure and joined together with dissolved minerals.
 Conglomerate rocks are used in the construction industries and as decorating stones, such as for buildings.

-Conglomerate Rock Texture
+Conglomerate Rock Texture and Types

 The conglomerate sedimentary rock contains at least 30% rounded to sub angular clasts larger than 2mm (0.079) in diameters such as granules, cobblers, pebbles, and boulders.
 However, conglomerates are rarely composed entirely of gravel size clasts.
 Generally, the space between gravel sizes is filled by a mixture composed of different amounts of silt, sand, and clay known as matrix.